 Ben swallowed.
 Cursed and commanded himself to tread carefully on what he considered to be a delicate situation.
 “I don’t remember much of what happened,” he explained.
 Which was true.
 And also false.

 Travis crossed his arms.
 Squinted at Ben for a long moment before moving forward.
 In two strides he was upon him, cupping Ben’s face in his hands to bring him in closer, shoving his tongue inside his mouth and hungrily sucking until Ben could feel saliva forming at the edges of his lips.
 Pinned between the truck and Travis’ hips, he remained still and rigid, like a stone statue.
 His initial reaction was to not reciprocate.
 It was similar to the potent scene between Toby and Levi, when Ben had almost broken his neck on the metal steps of the oil rig during production due to the intense physicality of Seth’s kiss.
-Outwardly, his character had shown no signs of interest in the kiss, while inwardly, he’d practically choked on his immense desire.
+Outwardly, his character had shown no signs of interest in the kiss, but inwardly he’d choked on his immense desire.
 Ben understood that sensation, now.

 Travis’ kiss was brutal and evocative.
-Visions from the previous night flashed behind Ben’s eyelids like lightning flickering into a darkened room: the two men sitting on the floor near the warmth of the gas-lit fireplace, facing one another cross-legged, leaning in with mouths open in a prolonged kiss that had lasted for an indeterminate amount of time.
+Visions from the previous night flashed behind Ben’s eyelids like lightning flickering into a darkened room: the two men sitting on the floor near the warmth of the gas-lit fireplace, facing one another cross-legged, leaning in with mouths open in a prolonged lip-connection that had lasted for an indeterminate amount of time.
 It had just been a kiss – and yet it had been a hell of a lot more: hands exploring faces, hair, shoulders, arms, thighs, chests, the unmistakable hardness of crotches…

 Just as quickly as he’d pressed up against him, Travis released Ben, spinning around on his heels and stepping away.
 Ben followed his gaze and noticed Audra and Bryan slowly making their descent back down to the road.
 He brought the cigarette to his lips with a shaking hand and silently prayed for his erection to quickly subside.
 How the hell was he going to explain it?
 They were each liberal, open-minded individuals who had experienced myriad life situations, both on and off the screen, but even so – how are they going to react to this absurd, queer curiosity that I’ve suddenly tripped into?